mark-wagner/cfdc/README.md

 All the other CloudFlare DDNS clients I examined use the deprecated API v1.
 This script uses API v4.

+Rather than using DNS to resolve the host, the CloudFlare API is queried for the IP.
+This allows the script to function with split-horizon DNS where the host resolves to an internal IP.

 ## Installation

 https://github.com/mark-wagner/portage/tree/master/net-dns/cfdc/cfdc-9999.ebuild